-February – April 2014
+February – September 2014

 The LSU Museum of Art features the first museum exhibition of Nari Ward’s work since the New York-based artist received a coveted Rome Prize in 2012-2013.
 “Rooted Communities,” Ward’s first solo exhibition in Louisiana opened Feb.
 7 and will run through Aug.
 10.

 Ward was awarded the LSU College of Art & Design’s prestigious Nadine Carter Russell Chair for the 2013-2014 academic year, a rotating residency within the College.
 “Rooted Communities” coincides with his residency at LSU, and highlights a series of Ward’s recent sculptures, works on paper, and mixed media installations.

 This exhibition comprises 22 mixed-media sculptures, some of which are free standing, while others hang from the walls or ceiling.
 A master at balancing elegance with grittiness, Nari Ward articulates multi-layered issues that affect all communities-economics, poverty, race, culture, and how these factors shape a society.

 “Rooted Communities” was organized by the LSU Museum of Art and is on loan from the Lehmann Maupin Gallery, New York.